 Specify the number of vCPUs and memory capacity for an elastic container instance

-Mode 2: Specify the CPU and memory specifications of an ECI.
-For more information, see Create an ECI with the specified CPU and memory resources.
+For more information, see Create an elastic container instance with the specified CPU and memory resources.

-- Preemptible instances are suitable for running jobs and providing cost-effective disaster recovery and hosting for online business applications.
+Preemptible elastic container instances can be used for stateless and fault-tolerant business workloads.
 For more information, see Use preemptible instances.

-If you do not use ECIs in a Kubernetes cluster, you must manage the lifecycle of the ECIs to ensure business robustness and avoid resource waste.
-You can define your business logic based on the statuses of ECIs and containers.
-For more information, see ECI lifecycle.
+If you do not connect Elastic Container Instance to Kubernetes clusters, you must manage the lifecycle of elastic container instances and process business loads based on the status of the elastic container instances to ensure business robustness and avoid resource waste.
+For more information, see Elastic container instance lifecycle.